algolia/autocomplete/examples/query-suggestions-with-inline-categories/README.md

-# Autocomplete query suggestions with inline categories example
+# Autocomplete Query Suggestions with inline categories example

 This example shows how to use Autocomplete with the [Query Suggestions plugin](https://www.algolia.com/doc/ui-libraries/autocomplete/api-reference/autocomplete-plugin-query-suggestions/) and display inline categories for each suggestion.